West Keating Township, Pennsylvania

 West Keating Township is a township that is located in Clinton County, Pennsylvania, United States.
 The population was 16 at the time of the 2020 census, which was a decline from the figure of 29 that was tabulated in 2010.

 Geography

 The township is located in westernmost Clinton County and is bordered to the northwest by Cameron County, to the southwest by Clearfield County, and to the southeast, across the West Branch Susquehanna River, by Centre County.
 Noyes Township is located to the northeast.
-Until January 1, 2025, East Keating Township was located to the northeast, but was devolved into Noyes Township.
+Until January 1, 2025, East Keating Township was located to the northeast, but was dissolved into Noyes Township.

 According to the United States Census Bureau, West Keating Township has a total area of 99.7 sqkm, of which 98.8 sqkm is land and 0.9 sqkm, or 0.91%, is water.